 Fortunately, it was almost at the end of the dive.
 So we began our interval, and ascended.

-One of the best things about faraway travel is, you learn different ways to be that show you the bad habits you've picked up from the cultures you knew before.
+One of the best things about faraway travel is, you learn different ways to be that show you people can be different than the bad habits you see in the cultures you grew up in.

 The really, really, really hot shower!